NOTICE: Dates have been changed to May 17-30, 2017.

 The French May Term in Quebec is a fourteen-day total immersion program in French equivalent to three academic weeks.
 The goals of the course are to encourage students to use French actively as a natural part of daily life and to develop heightened appreciation for Quebec culture, society and history.

 In general, mornings are devoted to guided conversations and/or lectures.
 Students will be divided into work groups as determined by their level of experience in French.
 Afternoons are given to tours, lectures on various aspects of Quebec’s history and culture and to writing.
 Evenings are free, but the staff will make recommendations with regard to local cultural activities and will accompany groups to the cinema, theatre, a concert, a public lecture and the like.

 Each student must sign a pledge to use French exclusively for the duration of the course.

-Three academic credits will be granted for this course.
-In addition to tuition, there will be a Course Fee of $626 to cover the cost of transportation, housing, class activities in and around Québec, and a closing banquet.
+In addition to tuition, there will be a course fee to cover the cost of transportation, housing, class activities, and a closing banquet.
 Students should bring sufficient funds to pay for meals and personal expenses.
-The University of Maine’s Unified Fee will also apply.
+The University of Maine’s Unified Fee (for 6 credits or fewer) will also apply.
 (If you are not taking any other courses on campus this summer, be sure to request an exemption from the Student Rec Center fee.)